arj101/circuit-quest-iste/prelim.md

 # CircuitQuest Preliminary Round

+#### How to read the questions
+* In truth tables, columns with heading "input" are input bits, and "output" are output bits
+* The input and output names are given below the column heading
+* The names of input and output bits are also given in square brackets after each question (except for truth tables)
+* $a_0, ...a_3$ means a 4 bit binary number with least significant bit as $a_0$ and most significant bit as $a_3$

-#### Design a logic circuit satisfying the input and output specified in each question
+### Design a logic circuit satisfying the input and output specified in each question

 1. Given a 4 bit number consisting of bits $a_0, a_1, a_2, a_3$ where $a_0$ is the least significant bit,<br>
    output two bits:<br>
    bit $x$ = 1 if the given number is odd, otherwise 0<br>
    bit $y$ = 1 if the given number is even, otherwise 0<br>

+[Inputs: $a_0, ...a_3$, Outputs: $x, y$]

 2. Design a logic circuit for the following truth table.